EOEPCA/eoepca/README.md

 The first step is to clone this repository to your local platform...
 ```
-$ git clone --branch v0.1.2 git@github.com:EOEPCA/eoepca.git
+$ git clone git@github.com:EOEPCA/eoepca.git
+$ cd eoepca
+$ git checkout release/v0.2
 ```
 NOTE that this clones the specific tag that is well tested.
-For the latest development branch the `--branch` option should be omitted.
+The `develop` branch should alternatively be used for the latest development.

 Step | Cloud (OpenStack) | Local Developer
 -----|-------------------|----------------